MeRupamGanguly/interview-preparation/RabbitMq.md

 	defer conn.Close()
 ```

-Client Certificates: If RabbitMQ requires a client certificate, you can load the certificate and private key into the tls.Config object.
+Client Certificates: If RabbitMQ requires a client certificate, we can load the certificate and private key into the tls.Config object.
 ```go
 clientCert, err := tls.LoadX509KeyPair("/path/to/client_cert.pem", "/path/to/client_key.pem")
 if err != nil {